-To decorate these cookies you will need:
+To make these decorated cheese cookies, you will need:

-- Lemon yellow piping and flood icing
+- Yellow outline and flood icing